armory/docs/content/en/cd-as-a-service/setup/cli.md

    The CLI returns a `Device Code` and opens your default browser.
 To complete the log in process, confirm the code in your browser.

-   After you successfully authenticate, the CLI returns a list of environments.
+   After you successfully authenticate, the CLI returns a list of environments if you have access to more than one, which is rare.

 1. Select the environment you want to log in to.
 1. Generate your deployment template and output it to a file.